varerysan/cmaketests/README.md

 # cmaketests
 Tests with various settings of CMake.
-Some test using ideas from "Modern CMake for modular design".
+Some test using ideas from "Modern CMake for modular design" by Mathieu Ropert

 # Some markdown tests
 *Italic*